ever-co/handbook/clean-code.md

 7) Let's avoid Typos!
 Use https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker or similar extension for your IDE to check spelling!

+8) DRY - do not repeat yourself - do NOT copy / paste code multiple times!

 ## Branching

 1) When developer pushed some large commits to new `feature` branch, it's best to create **Draft Pull Request** from `feature` branch to `develop` branch (note: Draft, not regular!).
 That way we can be sure nobody will remove feature branch by incident plus it will be able easy to review code changes directly on Github.